January reset? This woman wants to balance your eating habits and banish your cravings once and for all

 There's just enough low-GI fruit, in the form of berries and cantaloupe melon, to gently break sugar cravings, which I found the toughest part.

-For me, it works as a simple reset after a period of festivities and that can fit into a busy life.
+For me, it works as a simple reset that can fit into a busy life.
 You can prep everything the night before.
-If your skin needs a bit of TLC at this time of year, I highly recommend it.
+If your skin needs a bit of TLC, I highly recommend it.
 Here's what you need to know.

 FOR THE MAIN MEALS (BREAKFAST, LUNCH, OR DINNER)